NATO to match US troop pullout from Afghanistan - WTMJ

 AP Diplomatic Writer

-Stoltenberg said the full withdrawal would be completed “in months” but did not mention the 20th anniversary of the Sept.
+Stoltenberg said the full withdrawal would be completed “within a few months” but did not mention the 20th anniversary of the Sept.
 11 terrorist attacks set as a goal by Biden.
+There are between 7,000 and 7,500 non-U.S. NATO troops currently in Afghanistan.
+The U.S. troop presence stands at roughly 2,000.

+“We now have decided to start with withdrawal of all our NATO troops from Afghanistan starting the first of May,” Stoltenberg said Wednesday.
+“We plan to complete the withdrawal of all our troops within a few months.”

+Blinken and Austin spent the day in talks with senior officials from the alliance’s 30 members to discuss Biden’s decision and NATO’s future presence in Afghanistan.

+“This is not an easy decision, and this is a decision that contains risks and a decision that requires that we continue to stay focused on Afghanistan,” Stoltenberg said.
+“This is not an end, but the beginning of a new way of dealing with Afghanistan.”

-Blinken said earlier that he expected the allies to withdraw together.
-But he maintained that neither the U.S. nor NATO would abandon the country despite the impending pullout.
+In a joint news conference with Stoltenberg, Blinken and Austin both repeated the mantra that the alliance went into Afghanistan together and would leave together.
+But all three maintained that neither the U.S. nor NATO would abandon the country despite the impending pullout.

+“Bringing our troops home does not mean ending our relationship with Afghanistan or our support for the country,” Blinken said.
+“Our support, our engagement and our determination remain.”

+The coalition operation in Afghanistan has special resonance with NATO as its deployment marked the first time the alliance invoked its Article 5 mutual defense pact, which holds that an attack on one member is an attack on all.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.